 List Your Home Real Estate Professional

-The sooner you bring an top real estate agent onto your team, the smoother the process will go meaning less stress for you as the seller.
+The sooner you bring a top real estate agent onto your team, the smoother the process will go meaning less stress for you as the seller.
 The internet is again a valuable resource to research listing agents.
 Find one that has experience as a selling agent and knows the local area.
 Realtor reviews are also a great resource.
-When you find a couple that appears promising and meets your criteria, set up an interview.
-This is where you talk about marketing, price, experience, and exactly how the agent will promote your home.
-Great Real Estate Agents will also make recommendations as to how you can make your home more appealing to potential buyers.
-They can tell you items that you should expect to repair or replace, and what improvements will bring you a higher price and a quicker sale.
+When you find a couple that appears promising and meets your criteria, set up an interview, this is where you talk about marketing, price, experience, and exactly how the agent will promote your home.
+Great Real Estate Agents will also make recommendations on how you can make your home more appealing to potential buyers.
+They can tell you items you should expect to repair or replace and what improvements will bring you a higher price and a quicker sale.

 Develop an Exit Plan

-Many homeowners are not able to buy their next property before they sell their current home.
-If you have a very desirable property, you can add a contingency that you must find your future home before closing.
-Or you can make an arrangement to stay on as a renter after closing.
+Many homeowners cannot buy their next property before selling their current home.
+If you have a very desirable property, you can add a contingency to find your future home before closing.
+Or you can arrange to stay on as a renter after closing.
 At times this works out, but if not, make sure you have some interim housing lined up, such as a rental or a temporary arrangement with family or friends.

 Do Not Be An Emotional Home Seller

-Here are some examples where many sellers let emotions get in the way of making the right decisions when selling their home.
+Here are some examples where many sellers let emotions get in, making the right decisions when selling their home.

 - Showings: If you are serious about selling your home quickly, you must be flexible.
-Buyers are bringing the money to the table and will have an expectation that you be respectful of their schedules, especially if they are from out of town or out of state.
+Buyers are bringing the money to the table and expect you to respect their schedules, especially if they are from out of town or out of state.
 Remember, the easier it is to show your home, the faster it will sell.

 - Low offers: Many sellers become offended by buyers that make meager offers.
-Keep your feelings in check and don’t become angry.
+Keep your feelings in check, and don’t become angry.
 Instead, stay calm and counteroffer, even if you remain adamant about your asking price.
-This is a perfect example of when to listen to your agent’s advice.
+This is a perfect example of listening to your agent’s advice.